JaKeaton23/FinalProject/README.md

 Stack and Queue: Basic stack and queue implementations using deque.

 GUI Visualization: Interactive visualization for the implemented data structures using SFML.

-File Structure

-AVL.cpp / AVL.h: Implementation of the AVL Tree.

-BST.cpp / BST.h: Implementation of the Binary Search Tree.

-BTree.cpp / BTree.h: Implementation of the B-Tree.

-RedBlack.cpp / RedBlack.h: Implementation of the Red-Black Tree.

-Heap.cpp / Heap.h: Implementation of the binary heap.

-PriorityQueue.cpp / PriorityQueue.h: Implementation of the priority queue.

-StackQueue.cpp / StackQueue.h: Implementation of the stack and queue.

-HeapVisualizer.cpp / HeapVisualizer.h: Visualizer for the binary heap using SFML.

-GUIManager.cpp / GUIManager.h: Manager for the graphical user interface and integration of visualizations.

-main.cpp: Entry point for the application.

 Prerequisites